computersarecool/cpp_sockets/README.md

 Really this is not that big of a deal, most things I have read suggest using a library like Boost because of the tricky and error-prone nature of sockets.
 Still this was a fun exercise and helped me really understand how the differences between TCP and UDP sockets are coded.

 ## Usage
-The CLI Allows you to interactively make a:
+The CLI allows you to interactively make a:

 UDP or TCP, server or client